SPECIAL OFFER:

 Breakfast

 Today we head to the UNESCO World Heritage Site of Shirakawa-go.
 The villages, mostly cut off until as recently as the 1960s, are today famous for their traditional style of housing, the Gassho-Zukuri, which means ‘like praying hands’.
 We continue to Kanazawa and the Omicho Market, a lively food market famous for its abundance of fresh seafood, which has been in operation since 1721.
 Later, we visit Nomura Samurai House, a restored samurai residence.
-Finally, arrive at the Kanazawa Tokyu Hotel where we will stay for the next two nights.
+Finally, arrive at either the Kanazawa Tokyu Hotel or the Hyatt Centric Kanazawa, where we will stay for the next two nights.

 Breakfast